- Home

 The Dutch women have missed a unique opportunity to rise in the T20 world rankings.
 The team was unable to chase 86 Thai runs and was all out for 69.

 Eva Lynch cleaned Boochatham with a classic offspinner.
-Despite some misfields and a dropped catching opportunity, the Netherlands was on top in the early stages.
+The Netherlands was on top in the early stages.

 It was important to get the dangerous Khoncharoenkai - who had already made two half centuries.
 Iris Zwilling did the job in the fifth over (14/2).